ubc-stat-grad/ubc-stat-grad.github.io/hangouts.markdown

 ## Upcoming events:

+- [June 7, 2022] Join us for Lebanese food for dinner, and on campus too!
 - [May 13, 2022] We'll have some delicious Korean food for dinner at Kosoo this Friday.
 RSVP on Slack!
 - [Apr.
 29, 2022] Join us at our end-of-term hangout!